The Fitbit Ace 3 is a great fitness tracker for your little one - CNN Underscored

 The Fitbit Ace 3 isn’t all that expensive, yet it provides small incentives and rewards for young kids to remain active.
 Granted, it’s as easy for a kid to ignore the nags to get your 250 steps in each hour as it is for an adult to.
 But in our experience a child tends to look at a Fitbit as a grown-up-like device that challenges them.

 If you’re looking for a way to get your kid excited about getting up and moving around, the Fitbit Ace 3 is a clear winner.
-Its playful clock faces, combined with parental controls and Fitbit’s years of experience with wearable tech make it hard to pass up.
+Its playful clock faces, combined with parental controls and Fitbit’s years of experience with wearable tech, make it hard to pass up.

 The Fitbit Ace 3 is available now for $79.95.